EQUIP: Power Edition

 WHAT IS EQUIP: POWER EDITION?

-Women for Election, newly armed with a $5 million ‘Women in Public Office’ Commonwealth grant, will be hitting the road (and dirt tracks) around Australia to bring our free EQUIP: Power Edition training workshop to a town near you.
+Women for Election, newly armed with a $5 million ‘Women in Public Office’ Commonwealth grant, is hitting the road (and dirt tracks) around Australia to bring our free EQUIP: Power Edition training workshop to a town near you.

 YOU can be a part of making local councils and parliaments more representative of the communities in which we live!